24 Hour Revenge Therapy: Overview

 Musically, the sound of 24 Hour Revenge Therapy has been described as punk rock, pop-punk, and emo.
 Dan Fidler of Spin said it was "composed of short, tight arrangements", centered around Pfahler's "furious drumming" and Bauermeister's "barreling bass".
-The latter realised the "value of pulling back and not doing fills every chance I got, but trying to put them in useful places and places that made sense".
+The latter realized "the value of pulling back and not doing fills every chance I got, but trying to put them in useful places and places that made sense."
 Schwarzenbach's vocals were compared to Paul Westerberg of the Replacements and Richard Butler of the Psychedelic Furs.
-The material on the album were Schwarzenbach-focused, instead of the more collaborative efforts on Bivouac.
-The latter saw the band lean towards a more progressive sound, while 24 Hour Revenge Therapy had simplified arrangements, closer to their debut studio album Unfun (1990).
-Schwarzenbach explained that the album dealt with a single relationship he had with a person.
-Givony wrote that the album largely details a story "familiar to every young person who moves to a new city, makes friends, falls in love, and reluctantly grows up"; the first three tracks fall out of this remit, as they are a "farewell to a [music] scene that had outlived its novelty, interest, or usefulness".
-The lyrics avoided the literary vagueness of their previous releases in favor of directness.
+The material on the album was Schwarzenbach-written, instead of the more collaborative efforts on Bivouac.
+The latter album saw the band lean towards a more progressive sound, while 24 Hour Revenge Therapy had simplified arrangements, closer to their debut studio album, Unfun (1990).
+Schwarzenbach highlighted five albums that he listened to while creating 24 Hour Revenge Therapy: Bad Moon Rising (1985) by Sonic Youth; World Outside (1991) by the Psychedelic Furs; No Pocky for Kitty (1991) by Superchunk; Something Vicious for Tomorrow (1992) by Treepeople; and The Problem with Me (1993) by Seam.